Thomas and Lydia Moran Assistant Professor of Learning Science , Carnegie Mellon University

 I am an educational technologist focusing on ways to make learning experiences more engaging, effective, and enjoyable.
 My training spans many disciplines, with undergraduate degrees in Computer Science and Spanish, and a Ph.D. in Human-Computer Interaction supported by a fellowship from the Institute of Education Sciences (IES).
-I have since been named a Rising Star in EECS by MIT, received the McCandless Chair, and been awarded the Jacobs Early Career Fellowship to study the use of educational technologies in emerging economies.
+I have since been named a Rising Star in EECS by MIT and a Young Scientist at the World Economic Forum, received the McCandless Chair and the Thomas and Lydia Moran Career Development Professorship in Learning Science, and been awarded the Jacobs Early Career Fellowship to study the use of educational technologies in emerging economies.
 I have been a visiting researcher at USC’s Institute for Creative Technologies and the Pontificia Universidad Católica de Chile, and have conducted field research on the deployment of educational technology across many international sites.
-My research is supported by the National Science Foundation, Google, and the Simon Initiative.
+My research is supported by the National Science Foundation, Google, the McDonnell Foundation, and the Jacobs Foundation.

 Office: Newell-Simon Hall 3527